 The following section summarizes highlights from each phase of the community engagement process.
+Refer to Appendix G for more details on the input received through the various outreach activities.
 The Housing Programs include details about additional programs added and/or modified based on community conversation.